openemr/openemr-devops/README.md

 ## Contact Us

-The OpenEMR [Forum](https://community.open-emr.org/) and [Chat](https://www.open-emr.org/chat/) are always available if you have any questions.
+The OpenEMR [Forum](https://community.open-emr.org/) and Slack are always available if you have any questions.